PSCLab-ASU/OpenICS/+L1_magic/README.md

 * Quadratic constraints, or **'qc'**
 * Dantzig Selector, or **'dantzig'**

+Note that the TV methods will not work with non-square images due to the way the algorithm calculates total variation.

 Additional parameters include the following:
 * **lbtol** - The tolerance of the log-barrier algorithm.
 * **mu** - The factor by which to increase the barrier constant per iteration.